smol-ai/scraper/README.md

     }
     ```

-We currently **skip Discord links** bc there is no way to get data from them without being logged in.
+We currently **skip Discord links** (in /enhance only) bc there is no way to get data from them without being logged in.

 ### Example `/enhance?str` Request